International Union for the Protection of New Varieties of Plants: History

 UPOV was established by the International Convention for the Protection of New Varieties of Plants (UPOV 61).
 The convention was adopted in Paris in 1961 and revised in 1972, 1978 and 1991.

-The initiative for the foundation of UPOV came from European breeding companies, who 1956 called for a conference to define basic principles for plant variety protection.
-The first version of the UPOV convention was ratified in 1961 by six western industrialised countries: Denmark, France, Germany, the Netherlands, Sweden and the United Kingdom.
-By 1990 still only 14 countries were part of the convention, with apartheid South Africa being the only country from the Southern Hemisphere.
+The initiative for the foundation of UPOV came from European breeding companies, who called for a conference to define basic principles for plant variety protection in 1956.
+The first version of the UPOV convention was agreed on in 1961 by 12 European countries.
+By 1990 still only 19 countries were part of the convention, with South Africa being the only country from the Southern Hemisphere.
 From the mid-1990s more and more countries from Latin America, Asia and Africa joined the convention.
 A reason for this development might be the TRIPS-Agreement that obliged WTO members to introduce plant variety protection in national law.
 Later, many countries have been obliged to join UPOV through specific clauses in bilateral trade agreements, in particular with the EU, USA, Japan and EFTA.
 The TRIPS-Agreement doesn't require adherence to UPOV but gives the possibility to define a sui generis system for plant variety protection.
 In contrast, clauses in free trade agreement are more comprehensive and typically require adherence to UPOV.

 While the earlier versions of the convention have been replaced, UPOV 78 and UPOV 91 coexist.
 Existing members are free to decide whether they want to ratify UPOV 91 or stay with UPOV 78, whereas new members have to adhere to the more restrictive version from 1991.